compsysmed/academic-kickstart/content/home/hero.md

 #  label = '<a class="js-github-release" href="https://sourcethemes.com/academic/updates" data-repo="gcushen/hugo-academic">Latest release<!-- V --></a>'
 +++

-_Research Group @ Chair of Experimental Bioinformatics @ TUM_\\
+_Research Group @ Chair of Experimental Bioinformatics @ TUM_
-Our group aims to elucidate the molecular mechanisms behind phenotypes in general and human diseases, in particular.
-To that end, we develop integrative bioinformatics methods leveraging network analysis, machine learning techniques, and statistical approaches.
+Our group aims to elucidate the molecular mechanisms behind phenotypes and diseases.
+To that end, we develop integrative bioinformatics methods leveraging network analysis, machine learning, and statistics.
 We apply own and existing approaches in close collaboration with biologists and physicians to derive insights from multi-omics data.